Before you consider a care home

 - if you have been assessed as needing care with housing and you are eligible for funding for example you have funds of less than £23,250, our social workers will arrange for your care through our Brokerage Team

-- if you have not been assessed care with housing and you are eligible for funding; for example, you have funds of less than £23,250, contact us to have a discussion about your needs.
+- if you have not been assessed care with housing and you are eligible for funding; for example, you have funds of less than £23,250, get in contact to have a discussion about your needs.

 Read more information about who is eligible for support